 Most people feel more comfortable with the concepts of which parent should have primary custody, and when the other parent should have visitation, although neither term is technically accurate when the divorce decree awards joint custody, as it does in most cases.
 Although, the courts may award sole custody (which means the sole right to make decisions) with the other parent having visitation, or even supervised visitation, in unique cases where the parents are unable to communicate sufficiently to co-parent, where one parent cannot be trusted to make good decisions for the child, or where there has been abuse or neglect of the child.

 When courts are asked to establish a parenting arrangement for the first time after a divorce, or to change a parenting arrangement that is not working, the Court will often use a court-appointed expert psychologists to perform a custody evaluation.
 In a custody evaluation, licensed therapists will conduct several interviews with both parents, the spouses of both parents, the children, and sometimes others who have close personal and emotional bonds with the parents or the children.
 Personality tests and other psychological tests may be given.
 The expert will then tender his or her recommendation to the Court.

 Alternatively, each party may hire his or her own expert.
 The matter may then proceed to a trial on the issue of custody related issues.
 A full-scale trial of a contested custody case is very stressful and often expensive.
-Contact the New Mexico Financial and Family Law to assist you in assessing whether custody litigation (trial) is appropriate or whether alternative forms of dispute resolution can be achieved.
+Our Albuquerque, New Mexico child custody attorneys are here to assist you in assessing whether custody litigation (trial) is appropriate or whether alternative forms of dispute resolution can be achieved.

 Types of Child Custody in New Mexico Divorces